Alec-Dieken/StockFeeler/README.md

 6. Access the Application:
 - After starting both the client and the server, open your browser and navigate to http://localhost:3000 (or the port specified) to access the StockFeeler application.

-7. (Optional) Set Up Database:
-- If you're running this for the first time, you might need to set up your database, seed it with initial data, or run migrations if provided in the repository.

 Congratulations!
 You've successfully set up and started the StockFeeler application on your local environment.
 Enjoy improving your stock trading decisions!

 ## API Endpoints